Bolexzy/alx-low_level_programming/0x00-hello_world/README.md

 ## Technologies

-* Scripts written in Bash 4.3.11(1)
+* Scripts written in Bash 5.0.17(1)
-* C files are compiled using gcc 4.8.4
+* C files are compiled using gcc 9.4.0
+* C files are written according to the C90 standard
-* Tested on Ubuntu 14.04 LTS
+* Tested on Ubuntu 20.04 LTS

 ## Files
 All of the following files are scripts and programs written in C: